Blood In Stools

 -

-repeated bouts of vomiting can also cause small bleeding tears in the lining of the lower esophagus
+Repeated vomiting that causes small bleeding tears in the lining of the lower oesophagus.

 -